Calibrating LLM Confidence by Probing Perturbed Representation Stability

 \section{Acknowledgments}

-This work was supported by the Henry Ford Health System and JP Morgan Chase Faculty Research Award.
-The authors are solely responsible for the contents of the paper and the opinions expressed in this publication do not reflect those of the funding agencies.
+This work was supported in part by the Henry Ford Health + Michigan State University Health Sciences Cancer Seed Funding Program and by the JPMorgan Chase AI Research Faculty Research Award.
+The authors are solely responsible for the contents of this paper; the opinions expressed do not necessarily reflect those of the funding organizations.
 The authors also acknowledge the use of Large Language Models to assist in polishing the language and grammar of this manuscript.